commitment to wellness

 - At both Rhode Island Hospital and The Miriam Hospital, there are renovated meditation rooms removed from but still close to patient care areas where residents can take time to pause, reflect, and recharge.

 - Medical teams at The Miriam Hospital receive instruction about the theory and practice of massage therapy one day per week, and may receive a once-weekly revitalizing massage from our massage therapists.

 Arts & humanities

 - Multiple Med-Peds residents and faculty are active writers of narrative medicine.
-A few of our published pieces include work in JAMA’s A Piece of My Mind and the Rhode Island Medical Journal by Betsy Toll, retired MP Core Faculty; NEJM’s Perspective by Justin Berk, MP Core Faculty; JGIM’s Perspective by Matt Lorenz, MP Core Faculty; and NMPRA’s Perspective by Ashley Nguyen, PGY4, and Ann Ding, MP Class of 2022.
+A few of our published pieces include work in JAMA’s A Piece of My Mind and the Rhode Island Medical Journal by Betsy Toll, retired MP Core Faculty; NEJM’s Perspective by Justin Berk, MP Core Faculty; JGIM’s Perspective by Matt Lorenz, MP Core Faculty; and NMPRA’s Perspective by Ashley Nguyen, MP Class of 2023, and Ann Ding, MP Class of 2022.

-- There are active book clubs in Med-Peds, Pediatrics, and Internal Medicine.
+- There are active writing groups and book clubs in Med-Peds, Pediatrics, and Internal Medicine.

 - Several other initiatives related to the arts and humanities are discussed on the Internal Medicine residency website.

 healing power of paint

 Betsy Toll, retired MP Core Faculty, instituted the incredible art that decorates the Medicine Pediatrics Primary Care Clinic.
 The idea started with patients painting their own faces or other meaningful symbols.
 “We believe the faces convey important messages to our patients, trainees, and staff: We love your creations.
 We also value and care for you.
 We want you to feel at home here, regardless of your birthplace or circumstances.
 We hope this beautiful art and the people and places it evokes will help you, alone and together with us, to dream about your health, your life, and your future” (Source: The Healing Power of Paint, JAMA 2017).
 This project has grown into a residency legacy project, featuring tiles from Med-Peds faculty and residents over the 20+ years of our program.